ksu-cs-textbooks/cis400/content/D-milestones-f21/04-milestone-2.md

 There is one additional enum needed:

-* `DonerMeats` - The various kinds of spiced meat prepared on a spit
+* `DonerMeat` - The various kinds of spiced meat prepared on a spit
   * Beef
   * Pork
   * Chicken